Warring militias in west Libya vow no let-up in fight

 ROOTS OF THE VIOLENCE

-The violence has its roots in last year's rebellion against Gaddafi, which in Zuwara, as in many other parts of the country, set one neighbour against another.
+The violence has its roots in last year's rebellion against Gaddafi, which here, as in many other parts of the country, set one neighbour against another.

 Zuwara's population, made up largely of members of the Berber ethnic group, opposed Gaddafi during the revolt.
 Their neighbours to the south are mainly Arabs who had been loyal to Gaddafi.